zitadel/zitadel/docs/docs/guides/integrate/service-users/authenticate-service-users.md

 * **Decentralized Verification:** No need for constant server calls, improving performance and scalability.
 * **Flexibility and Control:** Define scopes and expiration within the JWT itself for granular access control.
-* **Stateless:** The server doesn't need to maintain session state, simplifying server implementation.
+* **Stateless:** The server doesn't need to maintain a session state, simplifying server implementation.

 #### Drawbacks of private key JWT authentication